rajatgupta24/DCN/exp-4.md

 It is used to create a connection with both shielded twisted pair (STP) and unshielded twisted pair (UTP) cabling in the star topology of the Ethernet network.
 RJ45 connectors are usually with 8P8C that means eight positions, eight contacts modular connectors with separate twisted pair for connecting computer and telephone lines, wall plates, patch panels and other networking devices.

+The cable required is category `5e` or `CATse`.
+The tool used id RJ-45 crimping tool.
+Here, two kinds of cable you can make `Straight` or `Crossover`.

 ### Straight Cables

 A straight through cable is a type of twisted pair cable that is used in local area networks to connect a computer to a network hub such as a router.
 This type of cable is also sometimes called a patch cable and is an alternative to wireless connections where one or more computers access a router through a wireless signal.
 On a straight through cable, the wired pins match.